 - Look at my car.
 She is a beauty, isn’t it so?

 - The wind whispered through dry grass.

 - The flowers danced in the gentle breeze.

 - The fire swallowed the entire forest.

-We see in the above example that personification helps us relate actions of inanimate objects to our own emotions.
+We see from the above examples of personification that this literary device helps us relate actions of inanimate objects to our own emotions.

 Examples of Personification in Literature